georgekimaru/Calculator/README.md

 # Calculator
-Simple Calculator - Feel free to add changes to this calculator.
+A Javascript Calculator - Feel free to add changes to this calculator.
 Cheers!